|Read this before your

 the psychotherapy process, my fees, and insurance issues.

-Please bring all five pages with you to your first session.
+out, sign them, and bring them with you to your first

 Please take your time and read this carefully.
 It contains information about psychotherapy, confidentiality,